 ACL tears (anterior cruciate ligament) are common and devastating injuries in young athletes.
 When injuries such as this occur, Alta Orthopaedics can help you get back to sport and play.
 Their team of board-certified orthopaedic surgeons provides swift on-site diagnosis and will develop a treatment plan that fits your goals.
-If you need help with symptoms of an ACL injury, contact one of the Alta Orthopaedics offices in Solvang, Santa Barbara, or Oxnard, California.
+If you need help with symptoms of an ACL injury, contact one of the Alta Orthopaedics offices in Solvang, Santa Barbara, Santa Maria, or Oxnard, California.
 Call or book online today.

 The ACL (anterior cruciate ligament) is one of four main ligaments that connect the bones in your knee.
 It attaches the back of your femur (thigh bone) to the front of your tibia (shin bone).
 The ACL helps prevent hyperextension of your knee and provides stability when you twist the joint.